 Below is summary of some of the cantorial program requirements.
 A full description can be found in the Student Handbook.

-A total of 67 course points plus four semesters of Fieldwork Support Seminar and four semesters of Core Concepts are required.
-Click here to see a listing of the Course Requirements
+A total of 136 credits plus four semesters of Fieldwork Support Seminar and 4 semesters of Core Concepts Seminar are required.

 The required standards are described in the Student Handbook, and may be demonstrated by completing specified levels of study in another approved program.
 Students with advanced training (preferably at the graduate school or conservatory level), may be exempted from all or part of these requirements.
 In any case of doubt, students seeking exemption will demonstrate their abilities through an AJR Music Competency Examination.